 - Skip the food bowl altogether.
 Who said dogs are destined to eat from their bowls all their lives?
 Why not turn meal time into a fun event?
 Try adding some fun challenges to meal time.
 Scatter his meal around the home for a fun treasure hunt, or place his food portion in a Kong Wobbler.

-- Have your dog see your vet if flipping the food bowl over is a new behavior that concerns you.
+- Have your dog see your vet if flipping the food bowl over is a new, out-of-the-blue behavior that concerns you.

 - Try feeding in a different bowl or in a different location.
 Remove metal tags from your dog's collar if they clash against the bowl.